LSSTDESC/ML-Cadence/README.md

 #### Step 2: Download Simulated Light-Curves

-Please note that the downloaded data will take up a several hundred Gb of storage.
+Please note that the downloaded data will take up a several hundred GB of storage.
 To avoid future headaches, choose where you will save the downloaded data with care.

 The simulated light-curves can be downloaded automatically using `wget` and the `file_list.txt` file from this repository.
-To avoid having to restart a potential failed download from scratch, use the `continue` argument.
-The  `timeout` and `tries` arguments can also be used to indefinatly retry a failed download.
+For convenience, the  `timeout` and `tries` arguments can be used to indefinitely retry a failed download and the  `continue` flag can be included to avoid restarting a failed download from scratch.

 ```bash
 wget --continue --timeout 0 --tries 0 -i file_list.txt -P /desired/output/directory/
 ```

 The downloaded files will be nested, compressed files using a mix of the `.gz` and `.tar.gz` formats.
 You can decompress them using the following commands: